Methaphur/Methaphur/README.md

 - Hi, I’m @Methaphur aka Hari
 - First year Int MSc student at NISER
 - You can reach me on :
-- Discord: Harii<3#3578
+  - Discord : methaphur#3090
   - Email   : harisankar.b@niser.ac.in

 <!---
 Methaphur/Methaphur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.